Lake Balls – How are they retrieved?

 Ask any traditional golf ball retailer about Lake Balls and they’ll tell you that any ball pulled from a pond is an inferior product.

-Sorry, but that is a thing of past with the introduction of surlyn covers (replacing balata balls) as this do not deteriorate in water and they perform exactly the same as a newly boxed ball, that is three times the price.
+Sorry, but that is a thing of the past with the introduction of surlyn covers (replacing balata balls) as these do not deteriorate in water and they perform exactly the same as a newly boxed ball, which is three times the price.

 In short, buying used Lake Balls via a respected retailer such as Premier Lake Balls, will not only save you money at a time of economic uncertainty but it could also save the planet.